-As a scrap metal recycling company, we work with a variety of different scrap metals within the recycling sector, including ferrous metals and non-ferrous metals; we also specialise in vehicle recycling.
+As a scrap metal recycling company, we work with a variety of different scrap metals within the recycling sector, including ferrous metals and non-ferrous metals.
 Being an authorised treatment facility, this means we can provide vehicle recycling services for the depollution of end of life vehicles (ELVs).

 Do you know what end of life vehicle recycling is?
 Here we will provide you with all the information needed for this type of service.